An inexact LPA for DC composite optimization and application to matrix completions with outliers: Introduction

-We find that almost all of the above methods require solving a convex or strongly convex program exactly in each step, which is impractical in computation.
-Although a practical inexact algorithm was proposed in \cite{Li02} (respectively, \cite{HuYang16}), its convergence analysis restricts a starting point in a neighborhood of a regular point (respectively, a quasi-regular point) of the inclusion $F(x)\!\in C$, and such a regular or quasi-regular point does not necessarily exist.
-Hence, even for the convex composite optimization problem, it is necessary to develop a globally convergent and practical algorithm.
+Almost all of the aforementioned methods require solving a convex or strongly convex program exactly at each iteration, which is impossible in practical computation.
+A practical inexact algorithm was proposed in \cite{HuYang16}, but its convergence analysis restricts a starting point in a neighborhood of a quasi-regular point of the inclusion $F(x)\!\in C$, which does not necessarily exist.
+This implies that, even for convex composite problems, it is necessary to develop a globally convergent and practical algorithm.